HangchengC/HangchengC.github.io/_pages/about.md

 # 📖 Professional Services
 <b>Invited Journal Reviewer:</b>
 <p>
-  I have reviewed over 160+ articles for our research community.
+  I have reviewed over 160+ articles for our research community.<br>
 - IEEE Journal on Selected Areas in Communications<br>
 - IEEE Transactions on Mobile Computing<br>
 - IEEE Transactions on Information Forensics and Security<br>